 Where is the baby located at 34 weeks?

+Your uterus is a whopping 5 inches above your belly button.
 34 weeks is usually the earliest a baby “drops” from near your rib cage to lower in your pelvis, so if the baby’s still crushing the air out of you, that’s totally normal (unfortunately).
+Also, if your baby DOES drop this early, plug your ears when you hear old ladies calling out “That baby’s dropped, it’s gonna come out any day now!” because:

 - It’s NOT true,